 If you think the square footage in the public record isn’t correct, contact your city’s assessment department and ask for a review.
 The city may ask you to file an appeal or a grievance.

-Finally, if you’re planning on remodeling your home or putting on an addition, you may need to know your square footage in order to pull a building permit for the work you want to do.
+Finally, if you’re planning on hiring someone to remodel your home or put on an addition, you may need to know your square footage in order to pull a building permit for the work you want to do.

 How to Measure Square Footage